 - David F. C. Rankin (1823 – 1885) and his wife Susan Young.
 David was a son of David Rankin and Anne Moore Campbell of Rutherford County, TN.
 The senior David Rankin was a son of Samuel and Eleanor (“Ellen”) Alexander Rankin of Lincoln Co., NC.

 Some Rankin researchers think that Robert Rankin and his wife Isabel (maiden name Rankin) of Guilford Co., NC, McNairy Co., TN and Pope Co., AR may have also lived in Gibson County.
-I don’t think that is the case, and one of their descendants tells me she has no evidence for that, either.
+I don’t think that is the case, and one of their descendants tells me she has no evidence for that theory, either.

-I’ve clearly got some more digging to do trying to sort out the Gibson County Rankins.
+Onward!
 Meanwhile, as my cousin Roger Alexander likes to say, “Nobody has more fun than we do!”